-Box 6 Case study FAIR-SPACE hub and the Shadow Robot Company
+Case study 6 -FAIR-Space hub and the Shadow Robot Company

 The FAIR-SPACE hub designed and implemented a robotic demonstrator to simulate in-orbit manipulation of both cooperative and uncooperative space targets.
-This allows simulating, studying and further developing three different space applications: i) in-orbit satellite servicing; ii) in-orbit telescope assembly; tive debris removed.
-The demonstrator brings targether industrial and academic and iii) active debris removal.
+This allows simulating, studying and further developing three different space applications:

+- In-orbit satellite servicing.

+- In-orbit telescope assembly.

+- Active debris removal.

 The demonstrator brings together industrial and academic partners as well as different technologies relevant to the hub such as sensing & perception, robotics grasping and manipulation, as well as AI and developments in computer vision/perception.
-The demonstrator involved Shadow Robot Company and provided an opportunity to apply the company's technology in the space sector for the first time.
+The demonstrator involved Shadow Robot Company and provided an opportunity to apply the company's technology in he space sector for the first time.
 The case provides a good example of moving closer to the development of solutions that are ready for adoption.

-The Shadow Robot Company's main business is the design and manufacturing of state-ofthe-art anthropomorphic robot hands and related systems.
+The Shadow Robot Company's main business is the design and manufacturing of state-of-theart anthropomorphic robot hands and related systems.
 Using Shadow's robot hand technology and an algorithm for Autonomous Visual Grasping (developed by Dr. Nikos Mavrakis at Surrey), they were able to pilot and showcase a demonstration of how an autonomous orbital robot could grasp the engine nozzle of a satellite.

-Because the engine nozzle is part of both active and inactive orbital targets, this opens up other potential applications in the novel and under-explored field of robotic grasping for space applications, such as in-orbit servicing of satellites and active debris removal.
+Because the engine nozzle is part of both active and inactive orbital targets, this opens up other potential applications in the novel and underexplored field of robotic grasping for space applications, such as in-orbit servicing of satellites and active debris removal.